oracle/json-in-db/YCSB/README.md

+## This is not an Oracle supported repository.

 # Overview
 This readme is intended to provide steps  to run the YCSB benchmark against Oracle's AJD Service.
+This is a partial YCSB repository maintained by Oracle.

+The files here should be mergable with the original YCSB project if ncessary.
+This repository can be built and run standalone, Only Oracle Soda client and core YCSB libraries are included.

 # Environment
 To run the YCSB benchmark against AJD instances, an AJD instance need to be provisioned.
 The steps to provision the AJD